 Applicants who have never attended a college or university (including Community College of Philadelphia), and who possess or are about to obtain a high school diploma or state equivalency diploma (GED®), should apply to the College as new students.
-Detailed instructions on getting started at the College are available by visiting our Getting Started page.
+Detailed instructions on getting started at the College are available by visiting our Admission Process page.

 Applicants who have attended another college or university with earned college credits should apply for admission as transfer students.

 Applicants are responsible for having their prior earned college credits evaluated prior to course registration to avoid duplication.
 Transfer credits are granted for courses in which the applicant earned a grade of "C-" or better unless otherwise specified by the program requirements.
-View the Transfer Student page for more details.
+View the Admission Process page for more details.

 Applicants who have previously attended Community College of Philadelphia and have not taken credit-level courses in two or more years are eligible for admission as readmit students and must complete an admission application online to update their student records.